Skip to content

 The employer has a duty to share with the child's parent/carer an assessment of any risks that the child may face whilst at work.

-It may be necessary for the child to attend for a medical examination by the School Medical Officer.
+It may be necessary for the child to attend for a medical examination.

 It is important that every child who wants to work, obtains a work permit, so that he/she has the protection of appropriate insurance cover in case of an accident whilst at work